 -AN AMAZING NEW METHOD - THE OIL BLEACHES and THICKENS IN 15 DAYS

-The Old Masters' traditional methods take approximately 40 to 60 days
+The Old Masters' traditional Sun Thickening methods takes approximately 40 to 60 days

 BACKGROUND INFO: In the INDUSTRY of linseed oil production in the early 20th century-- chemists created BLOWN OIL.
 This BLOWN OIL was made by blowing a constant

 stream of HOT AIR through the oil.
 This thickened the oil quickly and made it dry faster.
 BUT FREDERIC TAUBES, [1900-1981] the Technical advisor for American Artist Magazine,

 and a knowledgeable painter, said this BLOWN OIL would wrinkle badly when used in painting and would YELLOW greatly over time.